R1ck77/elisp-mandelbrot/README.md

 ### TODO

-I'd like to mark the region the user is zooming in with color, also the zoom command is a bit bugged, as it allows to flip the rendered region (a tolerated feature atm, but not an intentional one…).
+I'd like to mark the region the user is zooming in with a selection overlay.

 Showing the current maximum number of iterations during query and offering the current value as default may also be nice.